 The first meaning for gramping is simply camping with grandparents.
 The parents may be invited, too.
 This is the meaning most common in Australia, which even boasts a Gramping Association.

 Example: "It’s trending as ‘Gramping’ and involves three generations (grandparents, parents and kids) pitching a tent and spending quality time together in the great outdoors."
 Get It Magazine, February 17, 2014.

 Some have suggested that gramping is derived from glamping, a term for luxury camping.
 But Aussie gramping isn't limited to a single style of camping.
 Grandparents camp in tents or use RVs or trailers, also known as caravans.
 Some even fake it with backyard gramp-outs.

-My Take: My grandchildren love camping, and so do I. I like being away from computers, television and other electronic distractions, although I'm fine with the grandchildren using their devices in the car.
-Grandparents need to be in reasonably good health, because sleeping on the ground isn't ideal, even with an air mattress, and you may have a hike to get to a bathroom.
-Also you're likely to be exposed to some extremes of weather and possibly get wet and chilled at times.
+Many grandparents enjoy being with grandchildren in the great outdoors, preferably away from computers, television and other electronic distractions.
+Camping grandparents need to be in reasonably good health, because sleeping on the ground isn't ideal, even with an air mattress, and they may have a hike to get to a bathroom.
+Also campers may be exposed to some extremes of weather and possibly get wet and chilled at times.

-But if you are physically up to it, it's a great time to bond and share some stories around a campfire.
+But for grandparents who are physically up to it, camping is a great way to bond with grandchildren.

 In the UK, some use the term gramping for a simple multigenerational vacation.
 Sleeping bags and campfires may or may not be involved.

 Example: "The company has called the trend 'gramping,' the latest ugly neologism coined by the travel industry."
 Telegraph Online, April 5, 2011.